Congratulations! You said “YES.”

 This step is especially important if cultural traditions will come into play when planning your ceremony, menu, or music.

-6. How long will you have the space?
+6. How long will you have access to the space?

 Your wedding day is much more than a ceremony and reception.